Skip to content

 To generate custom metrics based on your log data, use one of the following methods:

 You can embed metric data into your log data.
-The embedded data is automatically pulled by CloudWatch to asynchronously generate custom metrics.
-You can also use this method to generate metric data from resources such as AWS Lambda or Amazon Elastic Container Service (Amazon ECS).
-An additional configuration isn't required to embed metric data.
+CloudWatch automatically pulls the embedded data to asynchronously generate custom metrics.
+You can also use this method to generate metric data from resources, such as AWS Lambda or Amazon Elastic Container Service (Amazon ECS).
+You don't require additional configuration to embed metric data.

-The logs are in a JSON format and must have the root node _aws that contains CloudWatchMetrics, as shown in the following example:
+The logs are in a JSON format and must have the root node _aws that contains CloudWatchMetrics.

 {